The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 Comparing tenures across eras requires saying plainly that the job was not constant.
 The Senate had no formal floor leader title until the early twentieth century; the Senate Historical Office dates the recognizable post to 1920 for Democrats and 1925 for Republicans, which is why Arthur Gorman's eleven years rest on caucus chairmanship records rather than a title (Senate.gov, About Parties and Leadership).
 Henry Clay's speakership predates the modern leadership system entirely; he built the office's power personally, converting a presiding role into command of committees and the agenda, and the House spent the next century alternately imitating and revolting against that model, most famously in the 1910 revolt that stripped Speaker Joseph Cannon of his committee-assignment powers (House Office of the Historian).

-The modern Senate leadership changed rules mid-tenure as well.
-Reid's 2013 precedent ended filibusters for most nominations; McConnell's 2017 extension covered the Supreme Court.
+The modern Senate leadership changed its own rules mid-tenure as well.
+Reid's 2013 precedent ended filibusters for most nominations on a 52-48 vote; McConnell's 2017 extension covered the Supreme Court (Washington Post, 2013).
 Both changes made floor leadership more powerful per year served, which means a year of leadership in 2020 is not the same unit as a year in 1950.
 The tenure numbers in this table are exact; the power they denominate was not constant, and an honest ranking says so rather than pretending years are interchangeable across centuries (Senate.gov).

 Why the modern era may not produce another Rayburn